leouieda/pgcap/eportfolio/introduction.md

 Plus, this was a great chance to play around with [JupyterBook](https://jupyterbook.org/), which I intend to use for all my teaching material as soon as I can find some time.

-## About me

-Since 2019, I have been working at the University of Liverpool as a Lecturer in Geophysics.
-I teach several different subjects, including computer programming, remote sensing, gravimetry, and geodynamics.
-Before coming to Liverpool, I spent 2.5 years as a postdoctoral fellow at the University of Hawai'i at Manoa.
-Before that, I worked as Assistant Professor at the Universidade do Estado do Rio de Janeiro for 3 years.

-I spend a large part of my time working on several open-source software projects.
-My approach to science is "open by default" and I make virtually everything I do publicly available under permissive open licences.

-You can find out more at my website: https://www.leouieda.com